 3.3.
 Trapping Protocols (Mar 1–Dec 15) – Ladder Water Temperatures < 70F

 3.3.2.
-During lengthy periods of non-use (two days or more), the facility shall be dewatered or the water supply will be shut down.
+During lengthy periods of non-use (three days or more), the facility shall be dewatered or the water supply will be shut down within 72 hours of the last sample.
+Prior to dewatering, the turnpool gate position will be changed to ladder passage operation and the trap return channel weir will remain in the full open position for up to 24 hours to allow fish to volitionally return to the adult fish ladder.
+The attraction pool, recovery pool, and return channel will be dewatered and a fish rescue will be performed within 48 hours following the time allotted for fish to return to the fish ladder.
 The trap should be operated with water supply from the juvenile bypass system to the extent possible, rather than diffuser-14, to avoid out-of-criteria flows in the ladder.
 In the event trap temperatures deviate significantly (>2°C) from fishway temperatures when using water from the juvenile bypass system, the facility should switch to using water from diffuser-14, provided flow criteria in the ladder is maintained.

 COMMENTS: